juriilmjarv/SlotMachine/README.md

 # Slot machine application

-A simple slot machine that has 3 reels
+A simple slot machine that has 3 reels.

+Press Spin button to run the slot.
+Wait until it stops and see if you won.

+Each spin costs 1$

+The balance can be set between 1-5000$.
+If you run out of money, you have to increase the balance.

+The debug area lets you insert the center reel combination manually (0-20).
+See 'Reel Table' button for details.

 ## How to run